joshuacox/gitreceivelinemaker/README.md

 clone this repo

-place your id_ecdsa.pub in the root directory of this repo
+place your id_rsa.pub in the root directory of this repo

 `make key`